shreyabatra4/pytexas2023/README.md

 Aly shared some key issues with health care and technology that exists currently.
 He explained that getting health data across facilities is not very straightforward.

 HL7 was formed in 1987.
 It was the first attempt to create a common data interface standards for rapidly growing EHR and health information technologies.
-EHR adoption increased but does it mean better outcomes? system to create more documentation for patients and easily share with members of the medical team
+EHR adoption increased, but does it mean better outcomes?
+A system to create more documentation for patients and easily share with members of the medical team is something that can lead to better outcomes.

 ### _Duck Typing, Metaclasses, & Recursion: Building a Generalized Deep Collection Type_ by Joseph Nix